-SAT Reading and Writing < = 500 510 to 590 > = 600 Student must take the placement exam Student must take WRI 101 Student can take Writing Intensive course SAT Mathematics < 490 500 to 540 550 to 590 Student must take MAT 100P Student must take MAT 100 Student may take any general education math course before MAT 181 for which MAT 100 or 100P is the only prerequisite 600 Student may take any general education math course up to and including MAT 181
+SAT Reading and Writing < = 500 510 to 590 > = 600 Student must take the placement exam Student must take WRT 101 Student can take Writing Intensive course SAT Mathematics < 490 500 to 540 550 to 590 > 600 includi Student must take MAT 100P Student must take MAT 100 Student may take any general education math course before MAT 181 for which MAT 100 or 100P is the only prerequisite Student may take any general education math course up to and ng MAT 181

 Per legislation, all students must take either the Praxis Core or SAT or ACT or GRE.
-All three components-reading, writing, and mathematics-must be accounted for among those exams (e.g. if students did not take the SAT Writing components, then they must take the Praxis Core Writing section.
+All three componentsreading, writing, and mathematics-must be accounted for among those exams (e.g., if students did not take the SAT Writing components, then they must take the Praxis Core Writing section).

 Remediation for Math will be MAT 100; Reading and Writing remediation will be WRT 101.
-A minimum grade of "B" is required to satisfy the remediation requirement.
+A minimum grade of "B" or successful completion of an advanced course at the university level in the subject area is required to satisfy the remediation requirement.